YanWangLab/wearable-16ch-eeg-analysis/README.md

 ## Additional analysis and visualization

-The [`additional analysis and visualization/`](additional%20analysis%20and%20visualization/) directory contains reference implementations of the analysis and visualization procedures used in the manuscript.
+The scripts in the `additional analysis and visualization/` directory provide reference implementations of selected analysis and visualization procedures used in the associated manuscript.

-These scripts are provided as reference implementations of the analysis and visualization procedures used in the manuscript.
-The complete study datasets required by these scripts are not included in this review repository.
+This directory is not a complete standalone reproduction package.
+Some scripts require study data, intermediate files, or metadata that are not included in this repository.
+Therefore, the repository does not by itself support exact reproduction of all numerical results, statistical analyses, or figures reported in the manuscript.

-The default input paths, analysis intervals, channel mappings, and execution switches are defined near the beginning of each script.
-Users applying these scripts to their own data should update these settings and prepare input files with the expected variables and data structures.
+Users who wish to run these scripts must provide compatible input data and update the file paths specified in the scripts.
+Depending on the analysis, additional MATLAB toolboxes or Python packages may also be required.

 ### Python scripts